hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 - `wxHOPR`, the ERC-777 token used by local networks,
 - `xHOPR`, the ERC-677 token, the xDAI/Ethereum bridged `HOPR` token

-If you are using the Monte Rosa environment make sure to use `mHOPR`.
+If you are using the Monte Rosa environment, use `mHOPR`.

 Otherwise, you can use the [cross-chains](/staking/convert-hopr) bridge to convert from HOPR to xHOPR or vice versa.